-COU 2513 Counseling Methods in Chemical Dependency and Other Addictions 3 Hours the substance abusing and/or addictive client.
+COU 2513 Counseling Methods in Chemical Dependency and Other Addictions

+A course in counseling methods and techniques with the substance abusing and/or addictive client.
 Individual, family and group processes and interventions are explored in rehabilitation and recovery programs such as criminal justice agencies, therapeutic communities, and various faith-based community addictions services.
 Current models of prevention and intervention are studied as well as the 12-step recovery approach.
 One area of focus includes the special skills and techniques utilized with the Alcohol and Other Drug (AOD) client, incorporating the 12 core functions of an addiction counselor. i.e., screening, intake, assessment, treatment planning, case management, counseling, crisis intervention, client education, referral, report and record keeping, and consultation.
 (Same as PSY 2513)